 When I started testing EquityFeed the first thing that stood out was the ease of use of the filter builder.
 And for good reasons.

 It was easier to use than most scanners I've tried in the past.
 At least from the point of view of the interface and its workflow.
 If you're a total newbie and you'd like to learn the basic steps of scanning, you may want to give EquityFeed’s filter builder a try.
 Here’s a preview of the workflow:

 Naturally, building your own scan using multiple filters requires a bit of knowledge of indicators and of some criteria affecting the equities.
 So if you are totally new to trading, the user-friendliness of EquityFeed won’t help you until you learn the basics of technical analysis and to some degree, until you learn the fundamentals.

-Check out our service for more stock market reviews.
+Check out our stock trade service for more stock market reviews.

 This EquityFeed review looks at their real time alerts.
 What’s impressive with the EquityFeed scans is that the results are quasi-instantaneous even with multiple filters involved.

 Because the results are rendered in real time, you're always on top of what’s happening with your stocks.
 The market view window of EquityFeed allows you to quickly identify stocks “live” that are hot.